Q. Will you play song requests from our guests?

-Q. How long does it take your crew to set-up and when do you need access to the building?
+Q. How long does it take you to set-up and when do you need access to the building?

-A. The crew takes about 60 minutes to set up, this depends on the type of the event, the access to the building and of course other factors such as if there is more than one act on at the event.
-So we ask for access at least 1 hour before the start of the event or before your guest arrive.
+A. It takes us about 60 minutes to set up, this depends on the type of the event, the access to the building and of course other factors such as if there is more than one act on at the event.
+So we ask for access at least 1 1/2 hours before the start of the event or before your guest arrive.
 Extra time is sometimes needed for equipment & safety checks.
 Please understand if you have a band or another artist as well as ourselves they will usually pack up & leave before us.

 Q. How Do You Dress?